 If you’re careful, you can walk behind the waterfalls and stand behind the water.
 It’s a magical feeling, having the water pour down in front of you while you hide under the rock ceiling.
 It’s most impressive in the winter when the water is crashing down.

-Fossilized shells under the waterfall
+Fossilized Shells under the Waterfall

-One of my favorite things about walking under the waterfalls is the fossilized shells that are pressed into the sandstone.
+One of our favorite things about walking under the waterfalls is the fossilized shells that are pressed into the sandstone.
 The shells form bands of dark color, contrasting against the light brown sandstone.
 The shells are often overlooked by visitors to the beach, but they are one of the more unique features of the waterfalls that’s worth seeing!

 There is also a rope swing at the waterfalls.
 You can swing out over the pool of water that is formed underneath the waterfalls.
 It’s a lot of fun!
 Make sure to hold on tight, especially in the winter when there is more water under the falls!